matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 ### Client-Server API

-The API returns the summary of the specified room, if the room could be found and the client should be able to view its contents according to the same rules [`/hierarchy`](https://spec.matrix.org/v1.3/client-server-api/#server-behaviour-19) endpoint.
+The API returns the summary of the specified room, if the room could be found and the client should be able to view its contents according to the same rules as the [`/hierarchy`](https://spec.matrix.org/v1.3/client-server-api/#server-behaviour-19) endpoint.
 This is generally described as being a "potential joiner", which includes rules such as being a member of a room that allows joining a